 Best Wired Model

 Opting for a pair of wired headphones can often get you excellent sound quality for a lot less than competing wireless models.
 The Audio-Technica ATH-M50x is perhaps the best example of this.
 These headphones produce exceptional sound, balancing sharp, punchy bass with phenomenal clarity and separation in the higher registers.
 These headphones are a staple of the audio industry for a reason.
 We also found them to be comfortable enough for long periods of wear, and like that they come with multiple different lengths and styles of detachable cables.

 The Audio-Technica ATH-M50x is a bit less portable than many wireless models on the market due to its required cable and inability to fold up particularly small — not to mention that it includes no carrying case beyond a cloth bag.
 It also lacks active noise isolation.
 While the earcups block some sound, we often found ourselves cranking the volume higher to drown out ambient noise.
-These headphones are a great choice for those seeking exceptional sound quality that don't care about wireless functionality or noise cancellation.
+These headphones are an excellent choice for those seeking exceptional sound quality and not bothered with wireless functionality or noise cancellation.

 Read review: Audio-Technica ATH-M50x